(Photo by Pixar. Thumbnail: Warner Bros./Courtesy Everett Collection.)

 Four African American vets battle the forces of man and nature when they return to Vietnam seeking the remains of...
 [More]

 Critics Consensus: Led by a powerhouse performance from Julia Garner, The Assistant offers a withering critique of workplace harassment and systemic oppression.

-Jane is an aspiring film producer who lands her dream job as a junior assistant to a powerful entertainment mogul....
+Jane, a recent college graduate and aspiring film producer, just landed her dream job as a junior assistant to a...
 [More]

 Critics Consensus: An engrossing sci-fi thriller that transcends its period trappings, The Vast of Night suggests great things for debuting director Andrew Patterson.

 In the 1950s, two kids search for the source of a mysterious frequency that has descended on their town....
 [More]

 Adjusted Score: 98048%